-Living the dream
+Living the dream on a sailboat

-We’re in the beautiful port/beach city of La Paz on the Sea of Cortez.
+Sailboat – We’re in the beautiful port/beach city of La Paz on the Sea of Cortez.
 The trip from Los Cabos was relatively uneventful, except for the very uncomfortable anchorages in Los Frailles and Los Muertos where the waves caused the boat to roll all night.
 I’ll tell you a little about the food, drink, bars, and parties that we’ve enjoyed along the way.
 Obviously, with a boat named Celebration, there have also been some celebrations on board, but we’ll stick to the off-board ones for this post.

 The first official Baja-Ha-Ha party was held in the parking lot of West Marine (yes the parking lot) in San Diego the day before we departed.
 Surprisingly, it turned out to be quite the bash as it was both a kick-off party and a Halloween party and virtually everyone attended in costume and good spirits — especially as it included free wine, beer, .and Mexican food.
-I can’t remember what they served, but I assure you that Audrey, Alex and I had our fair share of the beer and wine..:-)
+I can’t remember what they served, but I assure you that Audrey, Alex, and I had our fair share of the beer and wine..:-)

 But, no one got hurt, and everyone got in safely, so it was time to party.
 This one was a beach party, and since it was in the middle of nowhere all the boaters brought something, and we ended up with one of the most diverse feasts that included lots of fresh fish and Audrey’s famous pinwheels.
 I’m not sure I’d call it a highlight but one of the most amusing distractions was the chicks against dudes tug-of-war, and if you look closely at the picture you’ll see Audrey and Alex front and center celebrating their win.

 After Turtle Bay then two more days and nights of sailing, the next party was the renowned Latitude Party in Bahia Santa Maria.
 The party was billed as one of the most surreal parties ever as it was held in a tiny fishing camp where local families cook the food and sell beer, and a rock and roll band travels across mountains and deserts from La Paz to play for the Ha-Ha fleet.

 Once again the party was an opportunity to swap stories of both joy and misery, but the best one was from the sailboat Cake as they caught an 8-foot great white shark while underway.
 Most of us with any common sense would have cut the line and “run like hell” but Ken, the owner, wanted his apparently expensive lure back, so he brought the great white onboard using the topping lift, took a few pics then somehow got the lure out of its jaws before releasing it.
 It sounds incredible but we saw the pictures, and I’ll see if I can track one down and post it later.

-As expected, with Cabo being the final port for the Ha-ha and everyone ready to celebrate a successful 750-mile sailing “odyssey” the partying started with champagne onboard Celebration as we crossed the finish line and didn’t end until we hit Baja Cantina, Cabo Wabo and the best party ever at Squid Roe, one of the most eclectic bars in Cabo where even Audrey and I danced on the tables.
+As expected, with Cabo being the final port for the Ha-ha and everyone ready to celebrate a successful 750-mile sailing “odyssey” the partying started with a champagne onboard Celebration as we crossed the finish line and didn’t end until we hit Baja Cantina, Cabo Wabo, and the best party ever at Squid Roe, one of the most eclectic bars in Cabo where even Audrey and I danced on the tables.
 Sorry, no pics from that party….

 Post-Ha-Ha we did manage to hit a small Cantina in Bahia Los Muertes and after arriving in La Paz yesterday forced ourselves to happy hour at “The Shack” and a live jam session on a sailboat.
-If this is any indication of what La Paz is going to be like, we’ll need to stock up on a lot more tequila and cervesa.
+If this is any indication of what La Paz is going to be like, we’ll need to stock up on a lot more tequila and cerveza.